Radiotherapy treatment for nasal and paranasal sinus cancer can cause side effects. Knowing what support is available

-- PEG tube - a tube that goes through the skin into the stomach
+- PEG tube - a tube that goes through the skin of your tummy (abdomen) into the stomach

 Your nurse shows you and your relatives how to care for these tubes and how to give the feeds.

-Some people feel quite upset if they have to have tube feeding.
-You may feel as if another part of normal life has been lost to you.
+It is understandable that you might feel upset if you need to have tube feeding.
+You may feel that another part of normal life has been lost to you.
 But it is only temporary.

 Your health is the most important thing.
 You will feel a lot better if you are getting the nutrition you need for everyday living.
-It will help you recover from your treatment.
+It will also help you recover from your treatment.

 Radiotherapy to this area can cause damage to the glands that produce your spit.
 They are also called salivary glands.
 This can come on within a couple of weeks of starting your treatment.

 Some people say they are making saliva, but it is thicker and stickier.
 This can make it harder to chew and swallow.

 After the treatment, you may have a temporary dry mouth for a while, but for some people this may be permanent.
 It can make eating and talking very uncomfortable.

 If you have trouble with a dry mouth, your doctor can prescribe artificial saliva to keep it moist.
-This is not just to make you more comfortable.
+This will make you more comfortable.

 You are more likely to get an infection or tooth decay if your mouth is dry.
 So you’ll need to keep an eye on this and have regular check ups with your dentist.

 There is some evidence to suggest that having acupuncture may help with a dry mouth.

 You may lose your sense of taste, have strange tastes or dulled taste.
 People often describe a metallic taste in their mouth with radiotherapy.
 Some chemotherapy drugs may cause similar changes in your taste.

 Loss of taste will affect your appetite.
 This doesn’t help when you are finding it difficult to eat anyway.
 Although you can recover your sense of taste, some people may find it is permanently dulled.